Infrequently Noted

 These are essential guides for frontend realism.
 I recommend interested tech leads, engineering managers, and product managers digest them all:

-These pieces are from teams and leaders that have succeeded in outrageously effective ways by applying the realist tentants of looking around for themselves and measuring things.
+These pieces are from teams and leaders that have succeeded in outrageously effective ways by applying the realist tentants of looking around for themselves and measuring.
 I wish you the same success.

 Thanks to Mu-An Chiou, Hasan Ali, Josh Collinsworth, Ben Delarre, Katie Sylor-Miller, and Mary for their feedback on drafts of this post.